 Before you ride – or ride again – with a service like Uber or Lyft, what should a Chicago-area consumer know?
 What if you are a passenger, you’re involved in a crash, and you are severely injured?
-You’ll need to speak immediately with a Chicago personal injury attorney.
+You’ll need to speak immediately with a Chicago car accident attorney.

 In the Chicago area and throughout the world, ridesharing has rapidly expanded.
 Uber began in 2009.
 In 2019, it had more than 100 million users globally.
 Lyft started in 2012.
 As the second leading rideshare service in the U.S., it has a 28 percent market share as of 2020.